-Exemplary (22.5-25) Proficient (20-22) Emerging Below 19.5) Critical Incidents The critical incidents provide classroom context and explicit detail in what occurred (critical incidents, burning issues/questions or best practices).
+Field Experience Report Exemplary (14-15) Proficient (13) Emerging (12 or below) Critical Incidents The critical incidents provide classroom context and explicit detail in what occurred (critical incidents, burning issues/questions or best practices).
 For the most part, Minor, the critical incidents provide classroom context and explicit detail in what occurred (critical incidents, burning issues/questions or best practices) with infrequent lapses in clarity.
 Rarely does the critical incidents provide classroom context and explicit detail in what occurred (critical incidents, burning issues/questions or best practices) with frequent lapses in clarity.
 Personal Application (Metacognition) The reflection moves beyond simple description of the experience to an analysis of how the reading and class experience contributed to understanding yourself, others, and/or course concepts.
 The reflection demonstrates students some analysis of the reading and class experience to understanding yourself, others, and/or course concepts, but analysis lacks depth or it is unfocused.
 The reflection makes attempts at applying the learning experience by understanding yourself, others, and/or course but does not demonstrate any depth of analysis.
 Generalized Student Application A clear connection to classroom application or to an adolescent student is made using specific details or examples.
 A connection is somewhat made with generalized application.
 A connection is lacking or missing to generalized application.